NBSCIA

 C. Rotational Grazing

-70% up to $70.00 per acre for purchasing certified or common seed of recommended legume and grass pasture mixtures from registered dealers listed by NBSCIA seeded prior to Aug 15 in a rotational pasture and cost of seeding for improved pasture composition
+• 85% of the cost for purchasing certified or common seed of recommended legume and grass pasture mixtures from registered dealers listed by NBSCIA seeded prior to Aug 15 in a rotational pasture and 85% of cost for no-till or frost seeding for improved pasture composition (increased alfalfa content, high quality forage and species containing tannin, such as sainfoin); and other activities related to the adoption of short duration grazing supported by a pasture management plan

 OFCAF Registration